unplugin/unplugin-vue-fervid/README.md

 # unplugin-vue-fervid

-✨ Transform Vue 3 SFC to JavaScript.
-Vue compiler written in Rust.
-Supports Vite, esbuild, Rollup, Webpack and more.
+Use a compiler written in rust to Transform Vue 3 SFC to JavaScript

+> [!IMPORTANT]
+> Working in Progress.
+May be break changes in the future.
+The final implementation goal should be consistent with the vue compiler behavior